ZachariahSWS/ZachariahSWS.github.io/documents/industrial-mobilization-plan-1936.md

 The major functions charged to the War Trade Administration are to-

-1. Exercise control of all exports and imports and, for such pur- poses, to issue licenses under such terms and conditions as are not inconsistent with law, or refuse licenses for the exportation or impor- tation of all articles except coin, bullion, or currency.
+1. Exercise control of all exports and imports and, for such purposes, to issue licenses under such terms and conditions as are not inconsistent with law, or refuse licenses for the exportation or importation of all articles except coin, bullion, or currency.

 2. Apply economic pressure on the enemy by preclusive purchase and by trade negotiations.

 3. Administer established price-control policies relating to war trade.
 (See appendix VI.)

-4. Provide for the conservation of ocean tonnage by import restric- tions and priority control of export shipments.
+4. Provide for the conservation of ocean tonnage by import restrictions and priority control of export shipments.

 5. Make effective a policy of reciprocity with other countries whose exports and imports may be influenced by the war.